Blog: Aaron Dennison and The Dennison Watch Case Company

 Dates of Manufacture

-The earliest positively dated Dennison sovereign case that I have seen is the silver one shown in the image here, which was sold on eBay.
+British hallmarks include date letters that show in which hallmarking year, a period usually covering two calendar years, the item was hallmarked.
+The Dennison sovereign cased or purse shown in the image here was sold on eBay.
 It in sterling silver and has nice clear Birmingham Assay Office hallmarks for 1903 to 1904.

-Many Dennison sovereign cases that have been reported to me or listed at auctions are either gold filled, such as a single tube version in 14 carat rolled gold plate guaranteed to wear for 20 years, gold or silver plated, or nickel.
-They usually have Dennison's sun, moon and star trademark in the lid.
+Many Dennison sovereign cases are either gold filled, such as a single tube version in 14 carat rolled gold plate guaranteed to wear for 20 years, gold or silver plated, or nickel.
 These are not precious metal so cannot be hallmarked, which also means they cannot be accurately dated from a hallmark date letter.
+They usually have the Dennison Watch Case Company trademark of a sun, moon and star trademark in the lid.

 Back to the top of the page.